wufan-home/concurrency/cpp/thread/README.md

 ## Content
 **condition_variable.cpp**: [code](https://github.com/wufan-home/concurrency/blob/master/cpp/thread/conditional_variable.cpp) <br>
-Show the usage of condition variable.
+Show the usage of condition variable. <br>
 Condition variable is the most used tool to synchronize threads.
 It should be used together with mutexes or locks.

 **create.cpp**: [code](https://github.com/wufan-home/concurrency/blob/master/cpp/thread/create.cpp) <br>
 Show how to create instances.
 In C++ 11, threads are defined as class but not an integer in the older version of C++.
 Refer the repository [pthread]().